-A protection order makes it a crime for your abusive partner to come near or contact you in any way.
+A restraining order makes it a crime for your abusive partner to come near or contact you in any way.
 Every state uses different terms to describe their laws.
-We used “restraining" or "protective" order because they're most common.
+We use “restraining” or “protective” order because they’re the most common terms.
 Your state might call it an order of protection or a restraining, protection-from-abuse, stay-away or peace order.
-Whatever it's called, there are many ways that a restraining order can protect you:
+Whatever it’s called, there are many ways that a restraining order can protect you:

 - It can encourage the police, school officials and other authorities to help protect you from your abusive partner.